stripe/stripe-ios/README.md

     pod 'Stripe'

-Note: be sure to use the `.xcworkspace` to open your project in Xcode instead of the `.xcproject`.
-You will also need to add the `QuartzCore` framework to your project.
+Note: be sure to use the `.xcworkspace` to open your project in Xcode instead of the `.xcodeproj`.

 ### Copy manually